 Posted on October 19, 2018 in Sexual Crimes

-If you were recently accused of distributing sexual photos of a minor, you need the help of a Scottsdale sexual exploitation of children attorney.
+If you were recently accused of distributing sexual photos of a minor, you need the help of a Scottsdale Criminal Defense Lawyer

 “Explicit sexual material” can refer to any image or video that depicts nudity, genitalia, sexual activity, sexual conduct, or sadomasochistic abuse.
 Breaking the state’s unlawful use of an electronic device by a minor law could result in a “petty offense” charge if the minor transmits the material to just one other person.
 If the minor transmits or shows the material to more than one person, it is a Class 3 misdemeanor.
 If it is the minor’s second or subsequent conviction, the crime is a Class 2 misdemeanor.